 The hiking trails are relatively easy and well-marked.
 Most of them are short below one-mile distance.
 To get an idea of the whole beauty of this park, hike the 6.7 miles - 10.8 km loop, which starts at Whalers Cove.
 The first part is the "North Shore Trail" leading along the rugged coastline to "Cypress Groove Trail" and "Sea Lion Point Trail" which enters the short "Sand Hill Trail" and to the longer "South Shore Trail" until China Cove.
 The landscape along the coastal track is stunning before heading back inland.
 However, you can start this trail from every parking.
 The highest point in the park is the Big Dome at 260 feet / almost 80 meters.
 It is a wonderful park to spend the entire day in.

 The entrance fee is 10 $ per car.
 If you already camp in one of the other State Parks nearby, the entrance is for free.
 If you park outside, the entrance is also free.
 However, it is worth paying the entrance fee for such a stunning park.

 My Restaurant Tip

 The Rocky Point Restaurant is located nine miles south of Point Lobos along the Cabrillo Hwy.
 We went here several times for the excellent seafood dishes.
 It has an incredible location with outstanding views to the ocean indoors and outdoors.
-The entire property is wonderful located.
+The entire property is wonderfully located.
 Dogs are welcome.
 Google Maps Location

 Poison oak is found throughout the park, often a groundcover and thick bush; therefore, stay on the trails.
 The oily substance on the leaves, stems, and roots is irritating to the skin, which gets itchy for days.
 I know what I am talking about the reason I have to mention it.